Faith healing: Going cold turkey in Myanmar behind locked doors

 Wun Naung Lay is one of more than 600 young men who have undergone primitive drug rehabilitation at the Youth for Christ Centre, a collection of tin-roofed shacks on a riverbank in Kachin State.

 Myanmar is the world's second-largest producer of opium after Afghanistan and use of its derivative, heroin, is widespread.
-The center's popularity is a testament both to the severity of Myanmar's drug problem and the lack of options for users in a poor country where modern treatment programs are rare.
+The centre's popularity is a testament both to the severity of Myanmar's drug problem and the lack of options for users in a poor country where modern treatment programmes are rare.

 It offers a 40-day "course" of prayer, Bible study and devotional singing, with football and weightlifting for those strong enough.